 *All excerpts have been taken from George Finlay’s History of the Byzantine Empire 717-1453, Quintessential Classics.

-When comparing The Secret History with On Buildings it is almost unbelievable both were written by the same author: Procopius.
+When comparing The Secret History with On Buildings it is almost unbelievable both were written by the same man: Procopius.
 On Buildings glorifies the preeminence of the emperor Justinian in all things, and The Secret History maligns Justinian in all things.
 Extracting the attainable truth from The Secret History is devilishly difficult, because it was clearly written when Procopius was out of favor.
 It was also ostensibly written following the plague years, and after the wars in the West as well as East of the Byzantine Empire had gone bad.
 Despite these dilemmas the work does bring forth the apparent emotional underpinnings of East Roman society near the end of Justinian’s reign.

 “Theodora had at her disposal secret and absolutely secluded dungeons, so solitary and so dark that it was impossible to distinguish between night and day…to her no place ever was sacred or unassailable; and she thought nothing of violating the holiest of sanctuaries.
 The Christian priests and people were struck with horror at her impiety, but nevertheless yielded and submitted to her in everything.